uzh-dqbm-cmi/lab-website/content/home/research.md

 weight = 60

 title = "Our Research"
-subtitle = "Four main aspects of our lab’s work"
+subtitle = "The main aspects of our lab’s work"

 # Add a CSS hook for styling (used below)
 [advanced]